 Bringing it home

-I’m also grateful that Susan made it clear that “the good kid and the odd kid out both have the same distance to go.”
+I’m also grateful that Susan made it clear that it’s not “better” to be a good kid, or the odd duck.
+The good kid and the odd kid out both have the same distance to go.
 It’s easy for parents to think that the odd kids out are (unpleasantly) challenging and the good kids are pure joy to parent, but that’s just not so.
-Both these kids have their struggles, but those struggles look very different.
+Both these kids have their struggles, but those struggles look different, and crop up at different times.

 I’m eager to hear about your experience with this.
 Tell me about growing up as the good kid or the odd kid out, or the sibling to one.
 Parents: do you see these dynamics at work in your own family?
 I’d love to hear the details.
-Feel free to keep your comments anonymous on this one.
+Feel free to keep your comments anonymous.